course-details-portlet

 Further on evaluation

-There will be mandatory assignments.
+There is mandatory coursework requirement in the course, they must be approved in order to take the exam.
 One must expect assignments on a weekly basis.
 The assignments may either be given on individual or group basis.
 Details regarding number of assignments, how many must be passed and details about the different assignments will be given at course start.
 Approved assignments from earlier years are valid until substantial changes are done with respect to course content.

 Required previous knowledge